Sillybutts/PumpActionSkewer/README.md

 - Changelog: 10-8-21 9:50PM EST: Updated FrailPA to have proper pin hole depth, added picatinny rail options for FrailPA and rail_top.

+- Changelog: 10-10-21 8:40PM EST: Updated ForegripPA to be fully symmetrical.
+Somehow, it was not the same on both sides!
+Just a small error I never noticed.

 https://www.youtube.com/watch?v=IUbI1ZVeWzk